 Impaction

-Full Bony Impaction: The tooth is completely encased within the jawbone.
+- Full bony impaction: The tooth is entirely encased within the jawbone.

 Pericoronitis

-This is a specific and common type of infection.
-It happens with partially erupted wisdom teeth.
-When a tooth is partway through the gum, a small flap of gum tissue (called an operculum) remains over the top.
+Pericoronitis is an infection specific to partially erupted wisdom teeth.
+When a tooth has only partially broken through the gum, a small flap of gum tissue called an operculum remains over the crown.
+Food particles and bacteria become trapped beneath this flap — an area unreachable by brushing or flossing.

-The symptoms of pericoronitis are distinct.
-You will experience red, swollen gums around the wisdom tooth.
-It is often painful to bite down.
-You might have a bad taste or bad smell coming from the area.
-In severe cases, the infection causes jaw stiffness and facial swelling.
+The symptoms of pericoronitis include red, swollen gums around the back molar, pain when biting, a bad taste or odor from the area, and in serious cases, jaw stiffness and facial swelling.

 Crowding and Damage to Other Teeth